aimclub/OSA/examples/Chromakey/README.md

 ## Examples

-Examples of how this should work and how it should be used are available in [Not found any examples](https://github.com/CTLab-ITMO/Chromakey/tree/main/).
+Examples of how this should work and how it should be used are available in [examples](https://github.com/eugeneteoh/chromakey/tree/main/examples).

 ---

 ## Documentation

-A detailed Chromakey description is available in [Not found any docs]().
+A detailed chromakey description is available in [Not found any docs]().

 ---